Kekaha Road Brownfields Program

 Task Complete.
 The assessment of the Kekaha Road Corridor has been completed for the project area.
 We reached out to owners whose properties have been identified as opportunities sites.
 The owner of Kekaha Sugar Mill Lot B (vacant lot closer to Waimea side) has agreed to participate.

-Task In Progress.
-The County is currently working with the owners of Kekaha Sugar Mill, Lot B to conduct Phase II ESA activities.
-A draft Sampling Analysis Plan has been completed and undergoing review with the Department of Health and EPA.
+The County is currently working with the owners of Kekaha Sugar Mill Lot B to carry out Phase II activities.
+A Sampling and Analysis Plan has been approved by the Hawaiʻi Department of Health and the EPA.
+Soil sampling is scheduled at the Kekaha Sugar Mill, Lot B property from April 21 to May 2, 2025, with the timeline depending on how quickly samples are collected.

 Develop a clean-up plan for the completed Phase II ESAs: Properties assessed in Phase II may be chosen for the development of a comprehensive clean-up plan.
 These plans will outline the necessary actions to remediate the site, ensuring it is safe for future use and development.